 As nominations are gathered from communities across Ontario, a selection committee will identify compelling stories to be profiled on the Youth Engagement Showcase page here on the ROI site, with a photo and description that describes the youth’s accomplishments and the community of support around them.
 Two youth will be selected to speak at the Parks & Recreation Ontario (PRO) Educational Forum on April 12th, 2018.
-Four nominees will also be randomly chosen to receive $250 to be directed back to their registered charity of choice.
+Four nominees will be randomly chosen to receive $500 that will be directed to their registered charity of choice.

 To best capture the contributions of this individual, and the local context in which they are involved, we encourage you to consider the criteria listed below before completing the nomination form.